 Then in the New Testament after the Day of Pentecost in Acts 2, the Holy Spirit came to live within believers as Jesus promised just before He ascended.
 The Holy Spirit’s coming was our seal and guarantee that Jesus kept His promise.
-If Jesus kept His promised about the coming of the Holy Spirit, doesn’t it stand to reason that He will keep His other promises for our lives?
+If Jesus kept His promise about the coming of the Holy Spirit, doesn’t it stand to reason that He will keep His other promises for our lives?

 How God Speaks Today

 God speaks to us today through four primary ways.
 However, the ways are not limited to these four ways.
-He speaks to us much the same way as He spoke to people in the Bible,
+He speaks to us much the same way He spoke to people in the Bible,